-Use Twitter to help your teacher job search by securing a teacher interviews and a teaching contract.
+Use Twitter to help your teacher job search by securing interviews and an ultimately a teaching contract.
 An increasing number of teachers and administrators are finding themselves in the unfortunate position of being unemployed.
 The stakes are high in the present education job market with dozens of people chasing every vacant teaching position.
 It can be difficult to know the best approach to take in order to secure employment.

 The social networking site Twitter may not be something you would immediately think of when it comes to job hunting; however, more and more people are discovering that you can use Twitter to help your teacher job search.